 For this analysis type, the mesh generated is a Cartesian mesh which means that each cell represents a cube with edges parallel to the XYZ Cartesian axes making the mesh highly orthogonal.

 The meshing algorithm follows a top-down approach which works by creating a binary tree structure.
 The bounding box (an imaginary box encompassing the dimensions of the flow domain) is refined anisotropically by cutting cells in the first layer (x-direction), in the second layer (y-direction), and the third layer (z-direction).

-For the Subsonic Cartesian mesh, the settings can be set to automatic or manual.
+For the mesh in Subsonic analysis, the settings can be set to automatic or manual.
 The parameters under each mode are described below:

 The user gets to define a fineness level for the mesh cells varying from Coarse (1) to Fine (10).

 The user gets to define the following parameters: